 Study Design/Methods

-LIBERTAS Study Design1-3
+LIBERTAS Study Design1-3,7

-Abbreviations: 99mTc, technetium-99m; ADT, androgen deprivation therapy; APA, apalutamide; CT, computed tomography; ECOG, Eastern Cooperative Oncology Group; GAC, gender-affirming care; LAPC, locally advanced prostate cancer; LPC, localized prostate cancer; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer; MRI, magnetic resonance imaging; NGI, next-generation imaging; OS, overall survival; PC, prostate cancer; PFS2, second progression-free survival; PS, performance status; PSA, prostate-specific antigen; PO, orally; PRO, patient-reported outcomes; PSA, prostate-specific antigen; QD, once daily; QoL, quality of life; R, randomization; rPFS, radiographic progression-free survival; SOC, standard of care.
+Abbreviations: 99mTc, technetium-99m; ADT, androgen deprivation therapy; APA, apalutamide; CT, computed tomography; ECOG, Eastern Cooperative Oncology Group; GAC, gender-affirming care; LAPC, locally advanced prostate cancer; LPC, localized prostate cancer; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer; MRI, magnetic resonance imaging; NGI, next-generation imaging; OS, overall survival; PC, prostate cancer; PFS2, second progression-free survival; PS, performance status; PO, orally; PRO, patient-reported outcome; PSA, prostate-specific antigen; QD, once daily; QoL, quality of life; R, randomization; rPFS, radiographic progression-free survival; SOC, standard of care.

 cPatients with ECOG PS 2-3 are eligible if the score is related to stable physical limitations (eg. spinal cord injury, blindness) and not related to PC or associated therapy.